Alex0424/OpenStack/Change_Flavor.md

-# How to change flavor
+# How to change flavor without changing making new instance

 you might need to edit security groups by removing some groups e.g. http for the resize process to work